netenglabs/suzieq/README.md

 ![integration-tests](https://github.com/netenglabs/suzieq/workflows/integration-tests/badge.svg)

-# Suzieq -- Network Understanding
+# Suzieq -- Healthier Networks Through Network Observability

 Would you like to be able to easily answer trivial questions such as how many unique prefixes are there in your routing table, or how many MAC addresses are there in the MAC tables across the network?
 How about more difficult questions, such as what changes did your routing table see between 10 pm and midnight last night, or which of your nodes have been up the longest, or which BGP sessions have had the most routing updates?
 How about being able to answer if your OSPF (or BGP) sessions are working correctly, or is all well with your EVPN?
 How about a quick way to determine the amount of ECMP at every hop between two endpoints?
 Do you wish you could easily validate the configuration you deployed across your network?